GermanBrainRot/Project-Galileo/README.md

 !!!
 Attention: This work is still in refinement stage until 23rd or September 2025.
 After this, I hope I can limit myself to minor revisions and pointers to other contributions.
 Until then, everything you read is provisional !!!

 In this publication, I will discuss Carlo Rovelli's Relational Quantum Mechanics (RQM) and how it aims at resolving the measurement problem.
 Once I have explained how I think it works, I will point out an obvious type of criticism and how Rovelli tried to fix the problem.
-After this, I will show why it does not fix the issues and suggest a *much* better fix.
+After this, I will show why it does not fix the issues, suggest a *much* better fix and discuss why, in my opinion, academia missed this despite being obvious and how this is just the tip of the iceberg of much more fundamental problems with western society.

 In [1996/97, Carlo Rovelli](https://arxiv.org/pdf/quant-ph/9609002) introduced the idea that descriptions of quantum systems could be observer-dependent.
 Here, "observer" does not refer to any "conscious" or "macroscopic" entity, but returns to the more sober and naturalistic meaning the term used to have in physics prior to Quantum Mechanics - and which it still has in Special and General Relativity.